mrjones2014/codesettings.nvim/README.md

     config_file_paths = { '.vscode/settings.json', 'codesettings.json', 'lspsettings.json' },
     ---Integrate with jsonls to provide LSP completion for LSP settings based on schemas jsonls_integration = true,
+    ---Set up library paths for lua_ls automatically to pick up the generated type
+    ---annotations provided by codesettings.nvim; to enable for only your nvim config,
+    ---you can also do something like:
+    ---lua_ls_integration = function()
+    ---  return vim.uv.cwd() == ('%s/.config/nvim'):format(vim.env.HOME)
+    ---end,
+    lua_ls_integration = true,
     ---Set filetype to jsonc when opening a file specified by `config_file_paths`,
     ---make sure you have the jsonc tree-sitter parser installed for highlighting jsonc_filetype = true,